fuzziqersoftware/newserv/README.md

 2. *Similar to (1), to compress an uncompressed quest file: `newserv --compress-data < FILENAME.bind > FILENAME.bin`*
 3. *If you know the encryption seed (serial number), pass it in as a hex string with the `--seed=` option.
 If you don't know the encryption seed, newserv will find it for you, which will likely take a long time.*

-Episode 3 quests consist only of a .bin file - there is no corresponding .dat file.
-Episode 3 quest files may be named with the .mnm extension instead of .bin, since the format is the same as the standard map files (in system/ep3/).
+Episode 3 download quests consist only of a .bin file - there is no corresponding .dat file.
+Episode 3 download quest files may be named with the .mnm extension instead of .bin, since the format is the same as the standard map files (in system/ep3/).
 These files can be encoded in any of the formats described above, except .qst.
 There are no encrypted Episode 3 GCI formats because the game doesn't encrypt quests saved to the memory card, unlike Episodes 1&2.

 When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.